Bolt64/blog-source/content/pages/About.md

 <tr><td><img src="../images/photo.jpg" alt="drawing" width="200"/></td></tr>
 </table>

  I am Sayantan Khan, a graduate student in Mathematics at the University of Michigan (and previously an undergraduate at Indian Institute of Science).
-This website contains accounts of things I'm currently working on, along with details of some of my past work, both in pure mathematics, as well as other areas.
+This website contains accounts of things I'm currently working on, along with details of some of my past work.
 I also maintain a [homepage](http://www-personal.umich.edu/~saykhan/) on the umich.edu domain.

-You can have a look at my past projects and presentations by clicking on the relevant link on the navigation bar.

 ### Timeline
 Here's a short description of some of the places I've been at since 2014.